Art Commissions and Interventions - FACT

 Over a period of time this file of 'rogue' words lengthens to include anything from proper names to swear words; from neologisms coined by the user to words we may be familiar with which somehow slip under the Microsoft radar (most variations on 'curate' for example).
 And when the file is isolated and the list of alphabetically ordered additions is viewed, it is possible to see patterns, moments of legibility and vernacular traces of a working life, inadvertently logged there.

 In all the incarnations of this work, the idea of presenting these texts in a way that is appropriate to their setting is important, as to a lesser extent is an awareness of the viewer's physical relationship to the work - whether leaning and squinting at tiny text or being physically surrounded by the words.
 Something in the work that makes their proximity to it potentially matter - that sense of the words becoming readable at the point where the linguistic (and possibly local) experience of the reader intersects with that of the user(s) who have created the dictionary.

-In the project for FACT, Graham Parker has undertaken a sweep of all the user dictionaries in all the computers in the FACT office which have then been compiled into a single composite 'dictionary'.
-This audit has thrown up numerous words relating to past projects, new media acronyms, regular FACT correspondents and of course text references to specifics of this building project.
+In the project for FACT, Graham Parker undertook a sweep of all the user dictionaries in all the computers in the FACT office which were then compiled into a single composite 'dictionary'.
+This audit threw up numerous words relating to past projects, new media acronyms, regular FACT correspondents and of course text references to the specifics of this building project.
 As a temporal core sample of the linguistic life of the workers and machines in the organisation, much of it is very richly legible.

 Having taken and compiled that list it has been installed as a semi-opaque vinyl text on the brise-soleil panels, so that they partially add to the functionality of filtering the sun, but also take advantage of this functionality to be cast as shadows within the foyer and walls of the building.
 From a distance the visual look will be almost of a texture rather than a text and the words will fill the surface area of the panels in rows running across the thirteen panels.